Memory System

 Embedding Providers

-Choose how text is converted to vectors for similarity search:
+Choose how text is processed for similarity search:

 The local provider is recommended for most users: